ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 #### Block sizes

 Some storage technologies have different sized blocks for different operations.
-For example, NAND flash can be read and programmed in 256-byte pages, but must be erased in 4-kilobyte sectors.
+For example, you can read and program NAND flash in 256-byte pages, but you must erase it in 4-kilobyte sectors.

 Block devices indicate their block sizes through the `get_read_size`, `get_program_size` and `get_erase_size` functions.
 The erase size must be a multiple of the program size, and the program size must be a multiple of the read size.
 Some devices may even have a read/program size of a single byte.